peruukki/nhl-score-api/README.md

     - `wins` *(number)*: win count (earning 2 pts)
     - `losses` *(number)*: regulation loss count (0 pts)
     - `ot` *(number)*: loss count for games that went to overtime (1 pt)
-  - `playoffSeries` object: current playoff series related information, only present during playoffs
+  - `playoffSeries` object: current playoff series related information (only present in playoff games), with the fields:
     - `round` *(number)*: the game’s playoff round; `0` for the Stanley Cup Qualifiers best-of-5 series, actual playoffs start from `1`
     - `wins` object: each team’s win count in the series
-  - `standings` object: each teams’ standings related information (only present during playoffs because the NHL Stats API doesn’t provide separate pre-game stats), with the fields:
+  - `standings` object: each teams’ standings related information (only present in playoff games because the NHL Stats API doesn’t provide separate pre-game stats), with the fields:
     - `divisionRank` *(string)*: the team's regular season ranking in their division (based on point percentage); this comes as a *string* value from the NHL Stats API
     - `leagueRank` *(string)*: the team's regular season ranking in the league (based on point percentage); this comes as a *string* value from the NHL Stats API